Pompidup/KDomino/README.md

 The Kingdomino Engine is designed to be easy to use and integrate into any application.
 Below are some examples of how you can use the engine to create a new game, add players, and start playing.

 Each method returns an updated game state object, which contains the current state of the game, including the board, players, and dominoes.
-In return you will receive too the nextKing (the next player to play) and the nextAction (the next action to be performed by the next player).
+In return you will receive too the nextLord (the next player to play) and the nextAction (the next action to be performed by the next player).

 **It's your responsibility to save and pass the updated game state to the next method call.**